 If you are in the Dublin or Copenhagen area for any of these events, I’d love to see you there.
 I plan to spend most of the day at both events, so if there are any VSAN or vSphere storage questions or feedback that you’d like to give me, I’d be delighted to talk with you in person.

 I had an interesting question the other day about whether Raw Device Mappings (aka RDMs) still had a reliance on the LUN ID, especially when it comes to the vMotion of Virtual Machines which have RDMs attached.
-I remember some time back that we introduced a concept called Dynamic Name Resolution for RDMs, which meant that we no longer relied on a consistent HBA number or even the path to identify the RDM, but do we still use the LUN ID?
+I remember some time back that we introduced a concept called Dynamic Name Resolution for RDMs, which meant that we no longer relied on a consistent HBA number or even the path to identify the RDM, but do we still use the LUN ID in vSphere 5.1?

 Another Flash Array vendor that I wanted to meet with at this years VMworld in San Francisco was Violin Memory.
 For those of you who have been following the keynotes at VMworld 2012, one of the things which will have stood out will have been the 1 million IOPs from a single VM.
 Now 1 million IOPs isn’t something new.
 Last year, VMware’s performance team published a paper on how they achieved 1 million IOPs from a single vSphere 5.0 host running six virtual machines.
 But this year, we achieved 1 million IOPs from a single Virtual Machine.
 And guess what storage the VM was running on?
 Yep, a Violin Memory Flash Array.